-A couple of others that might have made our top ten list include Brick & Feather Brewery in rural Turners Falls, which should be on every beer nerd’s must-visit list, especially those with pups.
+A few others that might have made our top tier list include Brick & Feather Brewery in rural Turners Falls, which should be on every beer nerd’s must-visit list, especially those with pups.
 “We get dogs in here every weekend,” says founder and head brewer Lawrence George.
 “Lots of them are regulars.”
-Another, If you crave cider more than beer, and want to bring your canine companion along, is Far From The Tree Cider in Salem.
-Their taproom welcomes well-behaved dogs, and serves flights or full pours of offerings that are “dry and refreshing with light carbonation, and taste deliciously of apples.”
+Two others, If you crave cider more than beer and want to bring your canine companion along, are Far From The Tree Cider in Salem and Downeast Cider in East Boston.
+Their taprooms welcome well-behaved dogs, and serves flights or full pours of offerings that are “dry and refreshing with light carbonation, and taste deliciously of apples.”

-Other taprooms we know of that welcome dogs inside year-round include 7th Wave* in Medfield,10th District in Abington, Black Hat Brew Works in Bridgewater, Bog Iron in Norton, Canned Heat and Troy City Brewing in Fall River, Cape Cod Beer (in its retail shop only), Devil’s Purse in South Dennis, Independent Fermentations, Plymouth Beer, and Second Wind in Plymouth, Old Colony Brewing in Whitman, Untold Brewing in Scituate, Widowmaker in Braintree, and Zelus in Medfield all in the southeast.
+Other taprooms we know of that welcome dogs inside year-round include Article Fifteen in Weymouth (recently featured on Chronicle), both Bad Martha locations (Martha’s Vineyard & Falmouth), Black Hat Brew Works in Bridgewater, Bog Iron in Norton, Canned Heat and Troy City Brewing in Fall River, Cape Cod Beer (in its retail shop only), Devil’s Purse in South Dennis, Independent Fermentations, Llamanama Beer Labs, and Second Wind in Plymouth, Old Colony Brewing in Whitman, Untold Brewing in Scituate, Widowmaker in Braintree (but not on Fridays & Saturdays), and 7th Wave and Zelus in Medfield, and that’s just in the southeast.

-Up north, there’s Barewolf Brewing in Amesbury, Granite Coast Brewing in Peabody, Gentile Brewing in Beverly, Merrimack Ales* in Lowell, and Newburyport Brewing in Newburyport.
-Central Mass. has Cold Harbor in Westborough, Flying Dreams* in Worcester, Lost Towns in Hardwick, Purgatory Beer in Whitinsville, Rapscallion in Sturbridge, Redemption Rock in Worcester, Seven Saws in Holden, and Tree House in Charlton.
-And out west, you’ve got Big Elm in Sheffield, Brew Practitioners and Building 8* in Northampton, Element Brewing in Millers Falls, Leadfoot Brewing in Chicopee, New City in Easthampton, Honest Weight in Orange, Iron Duke in Ludlow, and Wandering Star in Pittsfield, though getting along with Fuggles, their brewery cat, is a prerequisite there.
+Up north, there’s Barewolf Brewing in Amesbury, East Regiment Brewing in Salem, Gentile Brewing in Beverly, and Newburyport Brewing in Newburyport.
+Central Mass. has Cold Harbor in Westborough, Greater Good, Flying Dreams* and 3cross Fermentation Coop in Worcester, Lost Towns in Hardwick, Purgatory Beer in Whitinsville, Rapscallion in Sturbridge, Seven Saws in Holden, Tree House in Charlton, and the pending 67 Degrees Brewing in Franklin.
+And out west, you’ve got Berkshire Brewing in South Deerfield, Big Elm in Sheffield, Brew Practitioners and Building 8* in Northampton, Element Brewing in Millers Falls, New City in Easthampton, Honest Weight in Orange, Iron Duke in Ludlow, and Wandering Star in Pittsfield, though getting along with Fuggles, their brewery cat, is a prerequisite there.

 Still others, such as Burke’s Alewerks in Hanover or Stone Cow Brewery in Barre, have fluid policies that sometimes allow dogs during non-peak hours when they aren’t particularly busy, but it’s best to call ahead and confirm.
 And there are probably others we’re leaving out.
 Post a message in the comments section below if you know of one.
 Many of the above breweries are also involved with various animal charities and often host special events.
 And dozens of others welcome dogs on their decks, patios, and beer gardens when weather permits. *Above breweries marked with an asterisk are tasting rooms, not taprooms, and don’t sell full pours for on-site consumption.

 Be sure to check that pet policies haven’t changed before planing your trip.
-For example, Lord Hobo Brewing in Woburn, which recently converted to a brewpub, no longer allows dogs inside.
+For example, Lord Hobo Brewing in Woburn converted to a brewpub and no longer allows dogs inside.
 Nor does Drunken Rabbit in South Hadley, or Bent Water in Lynn, due to issues with their city/town ordinances.
 Always a good idea to call ahead and avoid disappointment.